Hdoc1509/hrc/website/src/content/docs/api/theme-button.md

 **`theme-button--full-rounded`**

-Styles for the `fullRounded` variant.
+Styles for the `full-rounded` variant.